There is nothing quite like taking up a new (healthy) activity to galvanise one’s energy and enthusiasm levels.

 I used to jog back in the 80s/early 90s, but aging knees took their toll.
 I have had a double arthroscopy x 2, and have been very nervous about putting my knees at risk, so, quite simply, I stopped running.

 Whether or not that was the right decision is neither here nor there, but the fact remains that for nigh on 20 years I never ran.
 I walk a lot, and always have done.
 The prospect of hours of walking bothers me none.
-All those gruelling hours walking in Ladakh, for example, didn’t faze me at all.
+All those gruelling hours walking in Ladakh on a climbing trip this summer didn’t faze me at all.

 But the idea of, say, running to my local market was just not on.